EU AI Act compliance assessment.

 Article 50(2) requires that AI-generated content that could be mistaken for authentic human content be marked with a machine-readable watermark or equivalent label.

-The SiteEngine AI API returns generated text responses from LLM providers.
-The question of whether the generated content requires an Article 50(2) mark depends on the downstream application context.
-Sedasoft's API response format includes metadata indicating the content was AI-generated; customers are responsible for propagating this information in their user-facing interfaces.
+The Enterprise server API returns content assembled from retrieved facts and session summaries; the LLM call that generates any text response is made by the customer's own application using the customer's own API key.
+The question of whether generated content requires an Article 50(2) mark depends on the downstream application context.
+Sedasoft's API response format includes metadata indicating the content was AI-assisted; customers are responsible for propagating this information in their user-facing interfaces.
 This is a deployer obligation under Article 25 and Article 50.

 6.3 Article 50(3) - Emotion recognition

 Article 50(3) requires disclosure when an AI system performs emotion recognition on a natural person.
-As noted in Section 3, the SiteEngine AI emotion system models AI character emotional states, not human user emotions.
-Article 50(3) is therefore not triggered by the emotion system.
-If a customer were to deploy a modified configuration that inferred human emotional states from user inputs, that would require disclosure and may constitute a prohibited practice under Article 5(1)(f) if used in a workplace or educational context.
+The Enterprise server does not perform any form of emotion recognition.
+It stores and retrieves developer session context; it does not infer or classify the emotional state of any natural person.
+Article 50(3) is not triggered by any Hydrate tier.
+If a customer were to build a modified application on top of the Enterprise server API that inferred human emotional states from user inputs, that would require disclosure and may constitute a prohibited practice under Article 5(1)(f) if used in a workplace or educational context.

 7. General Purpose AI model obligations (Chapter V)